Hwanhaejangseong: Remaining structures

 There are at least 14 areas, possibly 19 or 28, where parts of the wall remain.
 Of these, 5120 m was designated Monument of Jeju Province number 49.
 This is divided into 10 separately designated stretches, each managed with their own regulations.
 The longest is the Onpyeong portion, at 2120 m, although this can also be divided into four smaller sections.
 Other remains exist outside of the officially designated areas.

 The wall has been damaged by activities including construction, fish farming, and tourists building rock towers.
 This is similar to other stone defensive structures in Jeju, which often lack protection.
 The designated areas are better cared for than other remnants.
 However, even these have been damaged by typhoons and other storms.
 Restoration is hampered by a lack of detailed knowledge of the original construction techniques, and some reconstruction efforts have been criticized as not reflecting the original design.
+In at least one site, the alignment of the restored wall was different to the original position.